-Please note that you need to provide us with a FULL property description, such as: municipality, lot and concession, civic address and assessment roll number if known.
-You will also be asked for a brief description of the project.
+Please note: you need to provide us with a FULL property description, such as: municipality, lot and concession, civic address and assessment roll number if known.
+As well, you will also be asked for a brief description of the project.
 Providing a site plan is often helpful.
 See site plan example.

 To determine if SVCA approval is required further review may be needed before a response can be provided.

 2) I want to undertake a project, such as building a house or installing a culvert.
 Is Saugeen Conservation approval needed before I start?